-Limavady Main 110 kV Refurbishment
+Limavady Main 110 kV Refurbishment (T10)

 The 110 kV mesh at Limavady Main is to be refurbished due to the condition and rating of the existing assets.
-Consideration will also be given to the installation of a double busbar AIS or GIS switchboard.
 Completion date: by 2024.

-Strabane Main 110kV Refurbishment
+Strabane Main 110 kV Refurbishment (T10)

 The 110 kV mesh at Strabane Main is to be refurbished due to the condition of the existing assets.
-Consideration will also be given to the installation of an AIS or GIS switchboard.
 Completion date: by 2024.